-In 2012, the WMAT Tribal Forestry program began a Hazardous Fuels Reduction/ Wildland Urban Interface project in and around our ski resort in our high elevation spruce/fir and mixed conifer forests.
+Hazardous Fuels Reduction/Wildand Urban Interface Fuels Management in High Elevation Forests spruce/fir and mixed conifer forests.
 This type of thinning had never occurred in this forest type on the FAIR, but after the Wallow Fire scare of 2011 in which adjacent Forest Service lands of the same forest type were devastated, the Tribe became proactive in addressing the heavy fuels loads in and around the ski resort.
 These forest ecosystems exhibit steeper terrain and are less accessible for typical logging and thinning equipment and have different ecological processes, especially with fire.
 In these steeper, thicker, less accessible forest areas, the cost to effectively thin them increases to well over \$1,000/acre.
 The fuel loadings are tremendous and pose many challenges to traditional thinning practices because the ground is littered with "jackstraws" of dead and down fallen trees.
 Despite these challenges something needed to be done because the ski resort is infrastructure, it is property, it is a large revenue source, and it is jobs and livelihoods for over 200 employees.